Xbow System Lectures

 After Upper Incisor Alignment, Day of Xbow Insertion

-After 3 Months of Xbow Followed by Compensatory Maxillary Expansion, Now Will Retain Expansion, & Test Class II Correction for 5 Months Before Removing Appliances
+After 3 Months of Xbow Followed by Compensatory Maxillary Expansion, Now Retain Expansion & Test Class II Correction for 5 Months Before Removing Appliances

 Ready for Phase 2 Braces